armbian/documentation/docs/contribute/datacenter.md

 Boards are not simply plugged in and pinged.
 Each bench is wired for as much remote control as the hardware allows, and the automated runs use all of it.

-- **Clean flashing.** Boards fitted with an SD-card switcher, or reachable in Rockchip maskrom mode, are re-imaged from scratch on every run — so a result describes a fresh installation rather than an accumulated one.
-Boards without such a path are exercised along the upgrade route instead.
+- **Remote flashing.** Boards fitted with an SD-card switcher, or reachable in Rockchip maskrom mode, can be re-imaged over the network with nobody touching the rack.
+This is still being brought into routine use — see the note at the end of this page — so most runs currently test the upgrade path on whatever the board already has installed.
+- **NFS boot.** A board can be switched to mount its root filesystem over NFS from the lab's server, running a centrally prepared filesystem instead of the contents of its own SD card.
+Its kernel and initrd still come from the local boot medium.
 - **Switched power.** Per-board power control through relay PDUs, APC PDUs and PoE switches.
 A power cycle is graceful by default: the OS is asked to shut down and confirmed down before the outlet is cut.
 That is what makes